taocpp/config/doc/Writing-Config-Files.md

 }
 ```

 ## Overwrite

-A named object member can be assigned to multiple times in which case the last assignment "wins".
+A named object member can be assigned-to multiple times with the final assignment "winning".

 #### Example taoCONFIG Input File